mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 they form a wall toward the north

-the heikoans flee to the south, and Holragi can't catch up.
+the heikoans flee to the south, and Holrag can't catch up.
 Some are lost by musket.

  -->